Alesiankova/Data-analytics-projects/08. Analysis of tariff plans/README.md

 - who they are,
 - where they are from,
 - what tariff they use,
-- how many calls and messages each sent in 2018
+- how many calls and messages sent by each user in 2018
 ___
 ### Used libraries/methods
 Pandas, Scipy, Numpy, Matplotlib, Seaborn, Math